Opentrons/opentrons/api/docs/v2/parameters/defining.rst

 Float Parameters
 ----------------

 Float parameters either accept a range of numbers or a list of numbers.
-You must specify one or the other; you can't prompt for any floating point number.
+You must specify one or the other; you can't create an open-ended prompt that accepts any floating point number.

 Specifying a range or list is done exactly the same as in the integer examples above.
 The only difference is that all values must be floating point numbers.